 Start by understanding your team’s structure and how layered your campaigns are.

-Small Teams (1–5 people) | Prioritize tools with lightweight setup, and minimal admin overhead.
+Small Teams (1–5 people) | Prioritize tools with lightweight setup and minimal admin overhead.
 Simplicity and speed are crucial. |

 Mid-Sized Teams (5–15) | Look for tools that allow some degree of customization, shared dashboards, and role-based task views. |

-Agencies or Large In-House Teams (15+) | You’ll need task hierarchies, cross-project views, sprint planning, and possibly even client billing and time tracking. |
+Agencies or Large In-House Teams (15+) | You’ll need task hierarchies, cross-project views, sprint planning, and possibly client billing and time tracking. |

 2. Internal vs. client-facing collaboration needs

 Marketing is rarely done in a silo.
+Be crystal clear about your collaboration features.

-Internal-Only Teams | A clean commenting system, real-time updates, and in-task file discussions may be enough |
+Internal-Only Teams | A clean commenting system, real-time updates, and in-task file discussions may be enough. |

 Client-Facing Teams/Agencies | Choose a platform that supports external collaboration without friction.
 Look for guest access, view-only permissions, and client workspaces. |